University Radio York: History

-In Autumn 2013, the Chief Engineer and Assistant Chief Engineers of the time (Stephen Clarke, Thomas Haines and Andrew Durant) started a project to completely overhaul the internal audio systems of URY.
+In autumn 2013, the Chief Engineer and Assistant Chief Engineers of the time (Stephen Clarke, Thomas Haines and Andrew Durant) started a project to completely overhaul the internal audio systems of URY.
 The main aim of this was to remove the 'URY hum' – a low level buzz starting at 50 Hz with subsequent harmonics which filled the entire audio range.
 Following Alumni grant and crowd funding, and with the support of Focusrite Audio Engineering, the team was able to upgrade all studio interconnects to be digital, using Focusrite's RedNet system on the Audio Over IP protocol, Dante.
 In September 2015, URY was able to begin broadcasting a 'hum-less' stream.
 The project was nominated for a Student Radio Award in October 2016.

-URY's longest show ever, URY 101, was broadcast in June 2016 for 101 hours in aid of Yorkshire Cancer Research.
+URY's longest show at the time, URY 101, was broadcast in June 2016 for 101 hours in aid of Yorkshire Cancer Research.
 The show was presented by Joe Willis, Naomi Gildert and Caterina Soave, and produced by Adam Brain, Peter Rogers, Stephen Clarke and Andrew Durant.
 They each took shifts to ensure the broadcast continued, with the presenters getting three 7 hour sleeps over the 4 days and the producers working for 6 hours each.
 The entire show was done as an Outside Broadcast, from Greg's Place on the University of York campus.
 The total raised was £1710 (including £1,188.16 donated online), and the show included live music, a broadcast from the campus lake and a whole host of games and challenges.
 It was completed as part of Yorkshire Cancer Research's '100 for £100' campaign.

 In 2018, URY were awarded a grant by the University of York of £40,000 to upgrade their studios.
 This included brand new audio equipment, a total interior re-design, and fancy red/blue colour schemes to match.
 The 40K project was completed in Christmas 2019.

 In September 2021, URY started broadcasting on 88.3 MHz FM as part of Ofcom's Limited Coverage FM trial.

-In September 2022, URY was awarded a limited licence to broadcast on 88.3 FM until 31 August 2027.
+The next year, in September 2022, URY was awarded a limited license to continue broadcasting on 88.3 FM until 31 August 2027.

+Transmissions on 1350 kHz AM ceased on 25 June 2023 following 135 hours of consecutive broadcast, URY's longest show to date.

+In June 2024, URY was issued a Community Radio License to broadcast on DAB across the city of York.